What is the difference between Automation and Advanced Automation?

 Automations are a standard feature within the system.
 If you have the Advanced Automations Module activated within your account, you can use this to achieve the functionality that regular Automation has to offer, plus a whole lot more.

-A. No. On it's own, the system provides a great solution for creating, sending and tracking your email & SMS communications.
+No - on its own, the system provides a great solution for creating, sending and tracking your email & SMS communications.
 The Advanced Automations module will always be accessible within your account should you require it’s functionality in the future.
-If and when the time comes, you can simply contact our Custome Success Team and discuss your requirements and if the Advanced Automations Module is the solution for you, they can add the tab within your account and possibly a trial of the feature so you can get started with this module.
+If and when the time comes, you can simply contact our Support Team and discuss your requirements and if the Advanced Automations Module is the solution for you, they can add the tab within your account and possibly a trial of the feature so you can get started with this module.

 Many new clients begin their experience by sending introductory communications to build and update their lists and, when they’re ready to take the next step, sending automated and targeted communications to specific segments of their database could take their online marketing communications to the next level.